-We have currently reviewed 10 Samsung soundbars.
+We've currently tested 47 Samsung soundbars.
 They seem to separate themselves from their competition with audio reproduction that's generally balanced and neutral-sounding.
-If you don't like their sound, they also have graphic EQs, which is well-suited for those who like a little more customization over their sound experience.
-Samsung's soundbars are also well-built, and they tend to feel sturdy and solid.
+If you don't like their sound, they also have graphic EQs, which suits those who like a little more customization over their sound experience.
+Samsung's soundbars are also well-built and tend to feel sturdy and solid.

-Samsung usually makes pretty good soundbars that have a good sound quality with a well-balanced sound profile.
-Some of their subwoofers are quite powerful, which adds a bit of extra bass that can be great for movies.
+Samsung usually makes good soundbars with good sound quality and a well-balanced sound profile.
+Some of their subwoofers are powerful, adding a bit of extra bass that can be great for movies.
 They also have a sleek and durable design that doesn't require fabric other than to cover the subwoofer port.
-However, this usually means they're also a bit more expensive than similar models, but the price difference can be worth it for some people.
+However, this usually means they're a bit more expensive than similar models, but the price difference can be worth it for some people.
 Generally speaking, they offer more customization tools than other brands, but their soundstage performance isn't quite as impressive as other premium manufacturers like Bose and Sonos.

 Samsung is a well-known brand that offers many different types of products.
-Whether it comes to TVs, headphones, or soundbars, it's fair to expect a good quality product with decent to great performance.
-For soundbars, they produce some of the best products on the market, with great audio quality and many connection options to use your soundbar as a hub for your various devices.
+Whether it comes to TVs, headphones, or soundbars, it's fair to expect a good quality product with decent performance.
+In terms of soundbars, they produce some of the best products on the market, with great audio quality and many connection options to use your soundbar as a hub for your various devices.